Tips for RVing with Man’s Best Friend

 RVing allows certain freedoms you won’t typically enjoy if you’re flying or cruisin’ a shore.
 You and your pets anxiety is minimized, its more cost effective, and you don’t have to leave your pet behind!
 So save some bucks on boarding fees and enjoy a vacation with the whole family and Fido!

 With some minor adjustments, keeping your pets with you on the road is well worth it!
 So put your best ‘Paw’ forward and follow these helpful tips on RVing with man’s best friend.

-Visit The Vet.
 Before “Ruffing” it with your dog/cat.
 Be sure to visit the vet and make sure all your pet’s vaccinations are current.
-Your pet could potentially be exposed to wild or unvaccinated animals during your travels, and you’ll want to make sure the health of your pet is protected by staying current with their vaccines.
-Make sure your pets have been treated for fleas and ticks.
-You don’t want to encourage any stowaways in your RV.
+Your pet could be exposed to wild or unvaccinated animals during your travels, and you’ll want to make sure the health of your pet is protected by staying current with their vaccines.
+Make sure your pets have been treated for fleas and ticks to discourage any stowaways in your RV.

-Always call ahead.
-Not all RV Resorts allow pets on the premises.
+Not all RV resorts allow pets on the premises.
 Some campgrounds have breed restrictions, and many have a limit to how many furry friends you can bring.
 Just to make sure you aren’t taking a long trek for nothing, call your desired destination ahead of time to make sure Fido is welcome.
 Lucky for you, all Sun RV Resorts are pet friendly!

-Follow the Rules & clean up after your pet.
 Once you have finally arrived at your destination, be sure to abide by the camps pet policies.
 Adhere to leash laws, locate the do walk areas and “poop scooping” protocol and always clean up after your pet.
-It’s the courteous thing to do.
+It’s the “courteous camper” thing to do.